Sales Jobs in Ireland : The landscape.

 The Current Picture

-Additionally, sectors such as renewable energy, healthcare, and financial services are increasingly offering sales roles as they adapt to new market demands.
-Many of these roles require a hybrid skill set, blending traditional sales techniques with technical knowledge or specialised industry insight.
+Additionally, sectors such as transportation, data centres, and manufacturing are increasingly integrating energy expertise as they adapt to new sustainability demands.
+Many of these roles

 IMAGE 5b1.3